FlutterFlow/flutterflow-documentation/docs/Integrations/maps/google-maps/generate-maps-keys.md

 ---
-title: Getting Started
+title: Generate Maps Keys
 sidebar_position: 1

 ---

-# Google Maps
+# Maps & Places APIs

-FlutterFlow natively supports Google Maps, providing a seamless and efficient way to embed interactive maps into your FlutterFlow apps.
+FlutterFlow natively supports **Google Maps**, providing a seamless and efficient way to embed interactive maps into your FlutterFlow apps.
+It also supports **Places API** that returns formatted location data and imagery about establishments, geographic locations, or prominent points of interest.

-## Getting Started
+## Add Maps APIs

 To enable **Google Maps** in your project, please follow the steps: